The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 Might.

-Not sure about it, but they might rethink it.
+Not sure about it, but they might.

-But if these people are going to lie about the Statue of Liberty, if they're going to lie about the traditions and institutions that have made this country great, and if they're going to lie about each other, while at the same time accusing all of us of behavior we have never engaged in, of having thoughts we have never had, while covering up some of the most vile acts and thoughts of members of their own party.
+Robert Byrd, well, folks, look, I know the man passed away, and I know that, but if these people are going to lie about the Statue of Liberty, if they're going to lie about the traditions and institutions that have made this country great, and if they're going to lie about each other, while at the same time accusing all of us of behavior we have never engaged in, of having thoughts we have never had,

 I'm sorry, I just can't sit here and let it pass by.